DustCar/Unreal-Gaming-Programming-Notes/README.md

 ### Widget Blueprint Editor
 When working with Widget Blueprints, Unreal opens up a Widget Blueprint Editor which is slightly different from the regular Blueprint editor.

+TODO: insert image of WBPE

+The graph that is shown first is the **Designer** editor of the WBPE.
+On the top right, you can see that there are two buttons, Designer and Graph.
+Clicking on the _Graph_ option would switch the Designer editor screen to the Event Graph editor like the Blueprint Editor.

-TODO: insert image of WBE and details on the editor
+TODO: more details on designer editor

 ### Display Widgets
 To display the Widget Blueprint, you must first create a Widget Component for the Widget Blueprint, then you can use the function/event `Add to Viewport` depending on if you are using C++ or Blueprints.